 Like most countries in the world, female labor participation in China falls behind male labor participation, but the gender gap in China seems to be less significant than in many other countries.
 In 2016, the female labor participation rate in China stood at 63.3 percent, thus ranging about 15.4 percent above world average.

-The unemployment rate in China was 4.05 percent at the end of 2015 and is projected to remain stable over the next few years.
+The unemployment rate in China stood at 3.8 percent at the end of 2018 and is projected to remain stable over the next few years.